mverboom/build/MULTI.md

 ## RPM package build

-Currently there is only a debian package build function available.
+Currently there is only a Debian package build function available.
 This needs to be extended to rpm support, including the relevant specification in the recipe file.